phlummox-dev/pptx2md-appimage/HACKING.md

   (Probably 1.0 or 1.5.)
 - To specify the version of the app, we want `X-AppImage-Version`

+## tasks involved in creating a python appimage from a base

+Outlined here in case we ever need to do it ourselves.
+Currently, `python-appimage` handles most of these tasks.
+See commit 0da3741d or earlier for all the details of what we used to do.

+- download a "base" appimage - we use `python3.10.16-cp310-cp310-manylinux2014_x86_64.AppImage`
+- extract the squashfs directory from the appimage by invoking it with `--appimage-extract`
+- invoke `python3.10 -m pip install` to install pptx2md (==2.0.6) and all its
+  prerequisites.
+Ideally, we want them all to be binary wheels, and for all of them to be versions that `cp310-manylinux2014_x86` would've picked up.

+  pptx2md itself is pure python, so we could theoretically download any binary wheel for that and it should work.

+- fix the `AppRun` "entry point" so instead of invoking python3.10, it invokes our desired script
+- remove old python .desktop, .png, .DirIcon, and metainfo XML files
+- install our own versions of those files - in e.g. directories like usr/share/icons, with nice symlinks to "top-level" versions of those files.
+- invoke `appimagetool-x86_64.AppImage` on the squashfs directory, to build a new AppImage.

+Some comments:

-## `appimagetool-x86_64.AppImage`
+- `appimagetool-x86_64.AppImage`

   This is built "continuously", there are no versions.

-So in the interests of repeatable builds, a copy of the tool is checked into the repo.
+  So in the interests of repeatable builds, a copy of the tool was checked into the repo, but is deleted from later commits as we now use `python-appimage`.